-With most forms of neural injury or disease, people suffer from inadequate breathing, swallowing difficulties and the inability to prevent aspiration.
-Our researchers are developing new therapies to enhance breathing and swallowing ability for those with neurological disorders.
+Individuals with neural injury or disease often suffer from inadequate or unstable breathing, swallowing difficulties and an inability to defend their airways.
+Our researchers are developing new therapies to preserve independent breathing and swallowing, prolonging the quality and duration of life in patients with neuromuscular disorders.

 Research at the MBI

-The MBI unites basic and clinicial researchers committed to understanding the biology and pathophysiology of breathing and airway defenses.
-Research focus areas include preclinical basic research on respiratory biology and translational research using animal models and humans with neuromuscular disorders that compromise breathing.
-Principles derived from studies of respiratory function have already proven relevant in other motor systems such as walking, arm movements, speech and swallowing.
+The MBI unites basic and clinical researchers committed to understanding the biology and pathophysiology of breathing and airway defense.
+Focus areas include preclinical research on respiratory neuro and muscle biology and translational research in animal models and humans with neuromuscular disorders that compromise breathing.
+Principles derived from studies of respiratory function have also proven relevant in other movements, including walking, arm function, speech and swallowing.